USGS-R/training-curriculum/content/usgs-packages/dataRetrieval_readNWIS.md

 Each service-specific function is a wrapper for the more flexible `readNWISdata`.
 They set a default for the service argument and have limited user defined arguments.
 All `readNWIS` functions require a "major filter" as an argument, but `readNWISdata` can accept any major filter while others are limited to site numbers or state/county codes (see Table 1 for more info).

 Other major filters that can be used in `readNWISdata` include hydrologic unit codes (`huc`) and bounding boxes (`bBox`).
 More information about major filters can be found in the [NWIS web services documentation](https://waterservices.usgs.gov/rest/Site-Service.html#Major_Filters).
-For information about what `parameterCd` values are available, visit the [NWIS help page for parameters](https://help.waterdata.usgs.gov/codes-and-parameters/parameters).
-For more information about available `statCd` values, see the [NWIS help page for statistic codes](https://help.waterdata.usgs.gov/code/stat_cd_nm_query?stat_nm_cd=%25&fmt=html).

 The following are examples of how to use each of the readNWIS family of functions.
 Don't forget to load the `dataRetrieval` library if you are in a new session.